Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Method

 When a bar of length $L$ is excited at one end ($x=0$) by a monochromatic forcing of frequency $f$ (with zero initial phase) near its $n$th longitudinal mode, assuming free--free boundary conditions, the normalized displacement of the other end ($x=L$) is $u\ot=a\exp j\left(2\pi f t+\varphi\right)$ with the amplitude and phase given by

-where $\alpha$ is a damping coefficient and $f\res$ is the resonance frequency, $U_0$ is the displacement amplitude at $x=0$.
-The solution predicts that the displacements of the bar ends at resonance oscillate with either same or opposite phase.
+where $\alpha$ is a damping coefficient and $f\res$ is the resonance frequency, $U_0$ is the normalized amplitude at $x=0$.
+The solution predicts that the displacements of the bar ends at resonance oscillate with either same or opposite phase depending on the mode number.
+The agreement of the analytical solution with experimental data is shown in Fig. \ref{fig:res}.
+Note that the fitting includes calibration terms accounting for frequency dependent amplitude and phase response of the measurement chain (see Section \ref{sec:calibration} for details).

-In experiments the phase corresponding to the resonance generally differs from the theoretical prediction.
-The phase offset, possible delays in the acquisition chain and the efficiency and frequency dependence of excitation are properties of the experimental setup, which need to be calibrated (the procedure will be described in details in Section \ref{sec:calibration}).
-Briefly, calibration is obtained fitting a resonance curve measured by sweeping in a narrow range around a mode (at very low amplitude to avoid nonlinear effects).
-The calibration parameters are a property of the acquisition chain, thus, assuming the setup linear, they are the same for each excitation amplitude.
-The analytical solution fits perfectly the calibrated data (see Fig. \ref{fig:res}).

 Inversion of Eqs. \ref{eq:MoDaNE_a_theory} and \ref{eq:MoDaNE_phase_theory} enables estimation of resonance frequency and damping based on a measurement of phase $\arg Z$ and amplitude $\lvert Z\rvert$ of a single monochromatic excitation at a given frequency as